andraugust/andraugust.github.io/notebook/airbus.md

 $ python -W ignore quartify.py ./data/test_v2/ ./data/quartered/test_v2/
 ```

 The train set now has 706,997 negative instances and 63,223 positive instances.
-We'll balance the set by keeping 63,223 negative instances and ignoring the rest.
-The assumption here is that 706,997 negative instances goes beyond the point of diminishing return for sample size, also, having fewer samples to train on will accelerate architecture testing.
+We'll balance the set by keeping 63,223 negative instances and ignore the rest.
+The assumption is that 706,997 negative instances goes beyond the point of diminishing return for sample size, but also having fewer samples  will accelerate architecture testing.

 ### The Binary Model